linrunner/tlp-doc/introduction.rst

 Introduction
 ************
 TLP is a feature-rich Linux utility that saves laptop battery power without requiring users to delve into technical details.

+The :doc:`settings </settings/index>` are organized into three profiles *performance*, *balanced* and *power-saver*.
+The profiles switch automatically, allowing you to adjust between savings and performance independently for AC and battery operation.
+TLP's default settings are optimized for battery life and also fully customizable.

-The newly introduced **tlp-pd** enables easy profile switching with a mouse click.
+The newly introduced **tlp-pd** enables manual profile switching with a mouse click.
 It completely replaces **power-profiles-daemon** by implementing the same D-Bus API that major Linux desktop environments like GNOME, KDE and Cinnamon already use.

-TLP's default settings are optimized for battery life.
-Nevertheless, TLP is completely customizable so you can achieve even greater power savings or meet your exact requirements
+In addition TLP can enable or disable Bluetooth, NFC, Wi-Fi and WWAN radio devices on boot and when connecting or removing the LAN cable.

-Last but not least, TLP provides a unified approach to battery charge thresholds on supported laptops.
+Last but not least, TLP provides a unified approach to battery charge thresholds for ThinkPads and many other supported laptops.

 .. important::